-The earlier reasoning showed that if two of the local pumps are \textit{off}, say at Alice's and Bob's, and we get 11 results at both, then we must have 11 result at Charlie's station, no matter whether his pump is \textit{on} or \textit{off}.
-This implies that $A(0,\phi_a;\lambda)=1$ and $B(0,\phi_b;\lambda)=1$ determines that $C(\alpha_c,\phi_c,\lambda)=1$ (that is $C=1$ for the same value of $\lambda$ and any values of $\alpha_c,\phi_c.$)
+The reasoning presented earlie shows that if two of the local pumps are switched \textit{off}, for example at Alice’s and Bob’s stations, and both stations yield the outcome $11$, then the outcome at Charlie’s station must also be $11$, regardless of whether his pump is \textit{on} or \textit{off}.
+This implies that $A(0,\phi_a;\lambda)=1$ and $B(0,\phi_b;\lambda)=1$ together determine that $C(\alpha_c,\phi_c;\lambda)=1$, that is, $C=1$ for the same value of $\lambda$ and for arbitrary values of $\alpha_c$ and $\phi_c$.